info201-au2018/a6-server-madross15/README.md

     - code does not run: -14
     - messy style: -2
     - unclear comments: -2
-    - clear variable names: -2
+    - unclear variable names: -2

-* main code: **45**
+* main code: **66**
-    - code does not run on the server: -40
+    - code does not run on the server: -50
-	- data does not load: -20
+	- data does not load: -25
-	- all plots missing: -20
+	- all plots missing: -25
 	- some graphs missing: -10
-	- graphs do not look good: missing wrong labels, unclear color coding...: -10
+	- graphs do not look good: missing or wrong labels, unclear color coding...: -10
 	- geographic area incorrect: -10
     - messy style: -3